daru79/Core/README.md

 #   TEMPLATES   #
 #################

+The project *TEMPLATES* accords to the automotive environment to italicize the structure

 Templates includes 3 main folders:

 - PROTOTYPE - contains the pattern files for the production folder;